StamusNetworks/SELKS/README.rst

 You need to authenticate to access to the web interface(see the ``HTTPS access`` section below ).
 The default user/password is ``selks-user/selks-user`` (including through the Dashboards or Scirius desktop icons).
 You can change credentials and user settings by using the top left menu in Scirius.
-More info about the user roles and set up - https://github.com/StamusNetworks/scirius#usage

 For the ISO users
 -----------------